Blupblupblup/Deep-MSVDD-PyTorch/README.md

 ### Possible differences with what's in the papers

-Data preprocessing, best test epoch selection and weights initialization are not the same.
-The best validation set epoch is used to choose the test AUC, and the same test set is used for non-deep methods.
+Data preprocessing, best test epoch selection and weights initialization are not exactly the same.
+The best validation set epoch is used to choose the test AUC, and the test set may not stem from the same kind of split.
 We observed in several cases that the best validation epoch makes the final mean test AUC lower than a test AUC spike, and than a stable test AUC at the end of the learning epochs considered.
 However, this epoch selection process was kept because it is deemed fair.
 This is similar to what was done in https://arxiv.org/pdf/2001.08873.pdf.
 One can check the evolution of valid and test AUCs during training on